kreier/study/markdown/14_2Ch/README.md

 With regard to the “sixty-five years” at Isaiah 7:8, which Isaiah prophesied would be the period within which Ephraim would be “shattered to pieces,” the *Commentary on the Whole Bible* (by Jamieson, Fausset, and Brown) states: “*One* deportation of Israel happened within one or two years from this time [the time of Isaiah’s prophecy], under Tiglath-pileser (2 Kings 15.
 29). *Another* in the reign of Hoshea, under Shalmaneser (2 Kings 17.
 1-6), was about twenty years after.
 But the final one which utterly ‘broke’ up Israel so as to be ‘not a people,’ accompanied by a colonization of Samaria with foreigners, was under Esar-haddon, who carried away Manasseh, king of Judah, also, in the twenty-second year of his reign, sixty-five years from the utterance of this prophecy (cf. Ezra 4.2, 3, 10, with 2 Kings 17.24; 2 Chronicles 33.11).”

+#### 2Ch 33:2-9, 12-16—On the basis of genuine repentance, Manasseh was shown mercy (w05 12/1 21 ¶5)

+A person shows true repentance by abandoning a wrong course and putting forth a determined effort to do what is right.
+On the basis of genuine repentance, even a person who has acted as wickedly as King Manasseh can receive Jehovah’s mercy.

 ## 2 Chronicles 34